Learn the common signs of mental illness in adults and adolescents.

 First, do not agree to keep it a secret — even if they don’t want anyone else to know, it is important to get help if you are truly afraid that they will hurt themselves.
 Getting help could involve letting their family know about the crisis, unless you have a clear reason to think that will make things worse (for example, they have shared that their parents do not support them or they have been mistreated or experienced rejection at home).
 If you are at college or a boarding school, let the campus crisis team, residence life staff or counseling service know you are worried about your friend.

-If you feel the problem is urgent and serious, you can contact the National Suicide Prevention Lifeline (1-800-273-8255) or Crisis Text Line (“NAMI” to 741-741).
+If you feel the problem is urgent and serious, call or text 988 or chat 988lifeline.org to reach the 988 Suicide & Crisis Lifeline.
 If there is immediate danger to your friend or others, you should either try to take them to a local hospital emergency service or call 911.

 If you can, and you feel safe doing so, try to stay with them until they have gotten help and you know they are safe.
 This can be especially important if your friend is dangerously intoxicated, or if they are experiencing serious mental health symptoms, like psychosis.
 Whatever steps you take, know that you are not alone.